How can you recover from infidelity?

 Your partner is violently removed from the center of your world, and this creates a void that needs to be filled and overcome.

-This is one of the main goals after a break-up, the same as it is after adultery.
+This is one of the primary goals after a break-up, the same as it is after adultery.

 No surprises here.